-In order to maintain my weight, I try to stick to 40% of calories from carbs, 40% from protein, and 20% from fat.
-And with carb cycling for fatloss I amend these some day of the week with 40% fat, 40% protein and 20% carbs.
+In order to maintain my weight, I try to stick to 40% of calories from carbs, 30% from protein, and 30% from fat.

 Let’s look at it for those of you still clinging to the calorie intake of 1,200, that would mean that I would have to consume 480 calories or 120 g of protein, 480 calories or 120 g of carbs, and 240 calories or 27 g of fat.
 Those two bagels at breakfast alone used up 90% of my carb intake while barely helping me with my protein intake!
 No wonder my health was at risk.